-I started to cover this VCP6-DCV exam blueprint since few weeks and It seems that for VCP6 there is more material to study and more topics to master than for previous version of VCP as the technology has evolving with each release of vSphere.
+I started to cover this VCP6-DCV exam blueprint since few weeks and It seems that for VCP6 there is more material to study and more topics to master than for the previous version of VCP as the technology has to evolve with each release of vSphere.
 But this never mind, we like technology, we like virtualization and we like VMware.
-Let’s kick some tires.. -:) For whole exam coverage I created a dedicated VCP6-DCV page.
+Let's kick some tires.. -:) For whole exam coverage, I created a dedicated VCP6-DCV page.

 VMware vSphere Knowledge

 Before we jump in I'd like to explain how storage I/O control helps to prioritize certain VMs over the others.
 I think it's best to check out this image from VMware which shows basically that after activating the SIOC on shared datastore and setting up the shares (at the VMDK level) on the VMs properties, the SIOC is able to prioritize those VMs over the others….

 Storage I/O Control operates as a “datastore-wide disk scheduler.”
 Once Storage I/O Control has been enabled for a specific datastore, it will monitor that datastore, summing up the disk shares for each of the VMDK files on it.
 Storage I/O Control will then calculate the I/O slot entitlement per ESXi host based on the percentage of shares virtual machines running on that host have relative to the total shares for all hosts accessing that datastore.

 - NFS v4.1 isn't supported (it is for NFS v3).

 - Storage I/O Control does not support datastores with multiple extents.

 - SAN with auto-tiering has to be certified for SIOC.